Toufik Cherifi (BE)

 Lynn delights in seeing the music reflected in the moves and embraces of the dancers on the floor.
 The Golden Age is her main focus, with a few gems from the late twenties and early fifties to add intrigue and flavour.
 She has played all over Europe and loves the challenge of creating an energetic flow to lift hearts and spark the senses from first tanda to the last.

 Irma Gross (CH)

-Irma's connection to Tango is strong… Her background as a musician with classical formation influences her work with Tango - She has been the first violin of Tango-Orquesta “Silencio” for many years, she is a Tango DJ for more than 17 years and runs her own Milonga in Basel.
-Partly living in Switzerland and in Argentina her selection of music is strongly influenced by what is being played at the moment at the Milongas of Buenos Aires - adapting to European needs and preferences.
+Irma's connection to Tango is strong… Her background as a musician with classical formation influences her work with Tango - she has been the first violin of Tango-Orquesta “Silencio” for many years, she is a Tango DJ for almost 20 years and runs her own Milonga in Basel.
 She composes her tandas in the moment, adapting the style to suit the audience.
 Beside all this, Irma is a milonguera, a musician of Argentinian Tango and Folklore, and she is running her own brand of Argentinian Tango shoes MUNAY.